ViktoriiaTan/DSToolkits/report/report2.md

 ## Task 6

-Initially, we tried using the Tensorflow image from Docker Hub, but it was unable to handle the requirements file.
+Initially, we tried using the Tensorflow image from Docker Hub, but it was unable to handle the requirements file (as we understood because it's built for amd64 architecture and we have an ARM-based Mac).
 Then we changed to the Python image.
 We chose the image that uses Python version 3.10, checked the requirements for compatibility and built the container.
 We also added a Dockerignore file.

-## References:
+### References:

 1. https://resources.infosecinstitute.com/topics/cryptography/introduction-to-hash-functions/
 2. https://pypi.org/project/